Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 DROP TABLE example_table_name;
 ```

 When successful, this command should give us the feedback `DROP TABLE`.
-After listing all tables with `\dt`, we should confirm that our deleted table is not there.
+After listing all tables with the `\dt` command, we should confirm that our deleted table is not there.

 ## Dropping Databases